 Washington, DC 20202-4605

-ETSU contracts the publication of a directory which shows student names, addresses (e-mail, mailing, and campus box), major, and phone number.
-In addition, ETSU may release other “directory information.”
+ETSU may release directory information including student names, addresses (e-mail, mailing, and campus box), major, and phone number.
+In addition, ETSU may also release other “directory information.”
 Other “directory information” is defined as: enrollment status, dates of attendance, classification, previous institution(s) attended, awards, honors (includes Dean’s List), degrees conferred (including dates), and sports participation information.

 If students prefer not to have these items released, they may fill out a form to prevent disclosure of this data.This form is available at the Office of the Registrar and must be submitted no later than the last day to add a course for the Fall term.
 A new form for non-disclosure must be completed each academic year.
 A form submitted the last term a student enrolls will remain in effect until the student re-enrolls.